kevinwatson/hobbyist-radio-book/040-chapter-03.md

 ## Channels and Frequencies

 GMRS shares the same 22 pre-programmed channels and frequencies with FRS.
 This allows interoperability between these radios, which means that GMRS users can communicate with FRS users.
-GMRS radios are also allowed to use repeaters on a different set of frequencies.
-As we'll discuss later, repeaters give users a much wider transmission range.
+GMRS allows higher wattage transmission output on channels 1-9 and 15-22.
+Channels 8-14 are restricted to 0.5 watts for both FRS and GMRS.

 _**Table 3-1**_ GMRS Channels and Frequencies